-Want to know how to improve your web app?
-Then look no further than you’re user’s, it’s all about the UX!
+Want to know how to improve your web app in 2020?
+Then look no further than you’re user’s, it’s all about user experience analysis!

 What is UX Analysis?

-Being customer focused is essential when creating any web app and applying UX Analysis is the practice of analysing the behaviours of customers using the application, with the goal of making the app better, more user friendly and ultimately ensuring it is as customer focused as possible.
+Being customer-focused is essential when creating any web app and applying user experience analysis is the practice of reviewing the behaviors of customers using the application.
+The end goal of the research is to make the app more user-friendly, usable and above all, ensure it is as customer-focused as possible.

 How to Annihilate UX Analysis?